Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Experiments

 \subsection{Main Results}

-\Cref{table:results} demonstrates the superior performance of EH-Diff (Sphere and Cube) in the Stable Structure Prediction Task compared to other methods in four datasets.
-EH-Diff consistently achieves the best or second-best Match Rate and RMSE with only one sample, outperforming both optimization-based methods (RS, BO, PSO) that require thousands of samples and generative models like CDVAE and EquiCSP.
-Specifically, EH-Diff (Cube) excels in complex datasets such as MP-20 and MPTS-52, achieving the highest MR (58.12 and 16.99, respectively) and the lowest RMSE (0.0460 and 0.1340).
+\Cref{table:results} presents the performance of EH-Diff (Sphere and Cube) on the Stable Structure Prediction task across four datasets.
+EH-Diff consistently achieves the best or second-best Match Rate and RMSE even with a single diffusion sample, outperforming both optimization-based methods (RS, BO, PSO) that require thousands of samples and other generative models such as CDVAE and EquiCSP.
+Specifically, on the more complex MP-20 and MPTS-52 datasets, EH-Diff (Cube) achieves the highest MR (58.12 and 16.99, respectively) and the lowest RMSE (0.0460 and 0.1340).

-\Cref{table:selectedresults} shows that we achieve superior accuracy with competitive runtimes.
+\Cref{table:selectedresults} further shows that we achieve superior accuracy with competitive runtimes.
 EH-Diff (Sphere) has the highest MR (82.69) and lowest RMSE (0.0092), while maintaining an efficient runtime of 13$\sim$14 seconds, comparable to DiffCSP's 10 seconds.
-This shows that EH-Diff provides significantly better prediction accuracy without sacrificing efficiency.
+This indicates that EH-Diff can achieve high prediction accuracy without sacrificing efficiency.